 Ambiguity is pervasive in language.
 In fact, the term itself is ambiguous and there is a plethora of types of ambiguity that have been recognized by linguists.
 On the structural level of English, ambiguities can be roughly categorized into two broad categories of syntactic, and lexical ambiguities.
 Lexical ambiguity most frequently occurs when there is polysemy or homonymy that may lead to conflicting interpretations.
 Syntactic ambiguity arises when there are multiple parses for the same syntactic pattern.
 This can itself be directly or indirectly caused by some form of lexical ambiguity.
 Word class ambiguity is a type of ambiguity that is not so commonly in focus.
 There is little potential for misinterpreting conversion or accidentally assuming conversion.
 Most lexemes that are commonly categorized as belonging to one of the open word classes are ambiguous with respect to word class only outside of a communicative context.
 Word-class information and other grammatical and distributional information is stored in memory as part of the information about the lexeme, so this ambiguity is inherently a matter of degree.
 Lexical items are more or less strongly entrenched.
 How word-class ambiguous a lexeme is also depends on the distributional make-up and semantic properties.
-The aim of this study is not to identify and ag actual cases of ambiguity that are caused by conversion, but rather to investigate large scale effects and tendencies on the composition of the lexical system.
+The aim of this study is not to identify and analyze actual cases of ambiguity that are caused by conversion, but rather to investigate large scale effects and tendencies on the composition of the lexical system.
 The underlying question is why a language like English allows speakers to readily use a lexical item as either noun or verb even though there is little morphological marking in English.

 The emergence of lexical clusters, including polysemes, homonyms or multi-word expressions is conditioned by frequency.
 In an exemplar-based model, word classes themselves are expected to emerge through categorizing and clustering of contiguous experiences, e.g. (co-)occurrence patterns.
 Various studies have provided evidence for frequency and clustering effects (for a review, cf. Diessel 2016).
 Conversely, the lack of distinctiveness between (co-)occurrence patterns is expected to cause fuzzier, generally less well-entrenched categories.
 If conversion becomes too frequent, the clustering of occurrences per lexeme and the learned associations to the word classes would be weakened for the affected items.

-In section 2.1 and 2.2, I will outline the phenomenon and review experimental phonetics and peurolinguistics literature on the effects of ambiguity and ambiguity avoidance, and discuss some arguments on the role and limits of ambiguity.
+In section 2.1 and 2.2, I will outline the phenomenon and review experimental phonetics and neurolinguistics literature on the effects of ambiguity and ambiguity avoidance, and discuss some arguments on the role and limits of ambiguity.
 Section 2.3 is concerned with the conceptualization and operationalization of conversion, and section 3 will provide an overview over the metrics used in this study.
 Subsequently, in section 4, I will present a series of GAMLSS models (Generalized Additive Models for Location, Scale and Shape, cf. Stasinopoulos, Rigby & Bastiani 2018; Rigby & Stasinopoulos 2005) that attempt to model the influence of verb-noun or noun-verb conversion on the distribution of -s and -ed suffixation while controlling for textual dispersion, regularity of occurrence and contextual flexibility.
 In Section 5, the results will be discussed in light of considerations from previous sections.
 Section 6 concludes the findings and provides suggestions for improvements in methodology.

 Word class ambiguity